wp-plugins/pricing-table/readme.txt

 WordPress Pricing Table plugin will help the admin to publish pricing table on WordPress page or post content.
 WordPress Pricing Table plugin packed with all features you will ever need to build a pricing or features table for your products or services in the easiest way.
-Use simple short-code `[ahm-pricing-table id=999 template=template_name]` (999=use any table id here and replace template with valid template name "green" or "gray" ) inside page or post content to embed pricing table.
+Use simple short-code `[ahm-pricing-table id=999 template=template_name]` (999=use any table id here and replace template with valid template name "rock" or "gray" ) inside page or post content to embed pricing table.

 = Features =